shopgoodwillsniper/shopgoodwill-sniper/README.md

 ## Legal and Compliance

-This **ShopGoodwill Auction Sniper** is provided for legitimate auction participation only.
+This **ShopGoodwill Sniper** is provided for legitimate auction participation only.
 Users must:

 - Comply with ShopGoodwill.com terms of service
 - Honor all winning bids and complete purchases